 "Honest," Heechul says, as earnest as possible.
 He leans in, even though they're close already and there's no one around.
 "And… it's just lunch," he says in a low voice, "but you know I'm asking you out, too, right?"

 Kyunghoon blinks and his lips quirk upward for a moment before he scoffs and pulls Heechul into the elevator.
 "I know," he says as the doors slide close.
 The elevator begins its descent and Kyunghoon turns to Heechul, moving within kissing distance before he stops.
-He looks at Heechul plainly, expectant, and Heechul gets the message.
+He looks at Heechul plainly, expectant, and Heechul gets the message; he closes the distance himself this time.

 Kyunghoon pulls away first, but there's a fond smile on his face.
 He turns to the doors just as they slow to a stop in the elevator, and he asks, "What changed?"

-"After –you know –I felt like I did something bad," Heechul says, "And when I saw you today, I knew I was an idiot."
+Heechul pauses a bit, thinking of how to put it.
+"After... you know...
+I felt like I did something bad," he says, "Then when I saw you today, I knew I was an idiot."

 There's a beat and then Kyunghoon says, "Yes, well, the idiot pays for the date until he is forgiven."